 D. All slaughter establishments must verify the effectiveness of sanitation and process control by following 9 CFR 310.18(c) if swine is slaughtered in greatest number or 9 CFR 310.25 for other species slaughter in greatest number.

 E. All establishments that slaughter beef, grind beef or produce beef trim intended for grinding must addressE coli O157:H7in their HACCP system.
 As a result, most establishments elect to test their products for this pathogen.

 F. All establishments that slaughter beef must have a written program to address the removal of specified risk materials.
 (FSIS Directive 6100.4)

-G. All new establishments must have written recall procedures.
-(FSIS Notice 34-12)
+G. All new establishments must have written recall procedures (FSIS Directive 5000.8).